Yellow Leaves on Impatiens – How to Fix

 Impatiens with yellow leaves due to excess light.

-Pests, Nematodes, Red Spider Mites, and White Flies
+Pests, Nematodes, Red Spider Mites, and White Flies Causing Impatiens Leaves Turning Yellow

-Other pests such as whiteflies and/or spider mites can also show yellow leaves, although these are easier to detect as we will see them swarming on the leaves.
+Other pests, such as whiteflies and/or spider mites, can also show yellow leaves, although these are easier to detect as we will see them swarming on the leaves.
 The bites of these insects cause yellow spots on our leaves.

 To eliminate these insects from our Impatiens, it is best to use neem oil.
 Neem oil is ecological and safe to use in our garden.
 Learn more about how to mix neem oil for plants.

-The Appearance of Viruses in Impatiens
+The Presence of Viruses in Impatiens

 About Henry Morgan